MotivatedUser/pp2/README.md

 This Portfolio project built by Doug Altermatt demonstrates my learned skill in relation to An example of Formik forms, Redux, React-Router, props, destructuring and mapping arrays to components among other things.
 Built in NuCamps Dynamic with React Bootcamp course.
+Github project link https://motivateduser.github.io/pp2

 # Getting Started with Create React App